TanaroSch/Clipboard-Regex-Replace-2/README.md

 # Clipboard Regex Replace

 Clipboard Regex Replace is a fast, standalone clipboard filtering application written in Go.
 It automatically applies a series of regex-based replacements to your clipboard text when you press a global hotkey, then updates your clipboard and simulates a paste action.
-Additionally, it provides Windows toast notifications, a system tray icon for easy management, a detailed diff view for analyzing changes, and secure storage for sensitive replacement values.
+Additionally, it provides Windows toast notifications, a system tray icon for easy management, a detailed diff view for analyzing changes, secure storage for sensitive replacement values, and tools for quickly adding common rules.

 > **Note:** This implementation is a major upgrade compared to the initial Python implementation in [Clipboard-Regex-Replace](https://github.com/TanaroSch/Cliboard-Regex-Replace).
 It's designed to be lightweight, efficient, and easy to distribute as a single executable (with only external configuration).